Luminalia: Illumination

 As its title indicates, Luminalia featured remarkable lighting effects.
 This was entirely consistent with what Jones had achieved in the masque form over the previous three decades; contemporary accounts of Jacobean and Caroline Court masques often stress the sheer dazzling abundance of light in the productions.
 In a world limited to candlelight and firelight, the spectacles of the masques showed audiences a brilliance of illumination they saw nowhere else.
 The season's previous masque, Britannia Triumphans, had ended with the fall of night, and Luminalia picked up from that point, opening with a moonlit forest scene with deep shadows of trees and artificial moonlight glinting off a "calm river."
-The anti-masques, featuring thieves and watchmen and various dream figures, are set in a City of Sleep.
+The anti-masques, featuring thieves, watchmen and various dream figures, are set in a City of Sleep.
 (Luminalia has been interpreted as a work of Catholic propaganda, in which the Queen of Night is the Protestant Queen Elizabeth.)
 Innovative lighting effects continued through the work: it concluded with an "aerial ballet" in which Henrietta Maria, portraying the "Earthly Deity," descended from the clouds in "a glory of rays, expressing her to be the queen of brightness."

 The sheer abundance of illumination forced a change of venue for the masque's performance.
 Masques were usually staged in the Banqueting House at Whitehall Palace—but it was feared that the new Rubens murals on the ceiling there would be damaged by candle soot.
 Luminalia was moved to a temporary structure, which Puritan detractors dubbed "the Queen's dancing barn."